IHOP

 While IHOP's focus is on breakfast foods, it also offers a menu of lunch and dinner items.
 The company has 1,841 locations in the Americas (United States, Canada, Mexico, Panama, Peru, Ecuador and Guatemala), the Middle East (United Arab Emirates, Kuwait, Saudi Arabia and Qatar), South Asia (India and Pakistan), and Southeast Asia (Philippines), including 161 that are owned by area licensees and 1,680 that are franchised.
 While many of its locations are open 24 hours a day, 7 days a week, the chain's minimum operating hours are 7:00 a.m. to 10:00 p.m.

 History

-Jerry Lapin, Al Lapin, and Albert Kallis founded International House of Pancakes in the Los Angeles, California, area in 1958 with the help of Sherwood Rosenberg and William Kaye.
-The first restaurant opened on July 16, 1958, at 4301 W. Riverside Drive in Burbank, California.
+Brothers Jerry and Al Lapin, and commercial artist Albert Kallis co-founded International House of Pancakes in the Los Angeles, California, area in 1958 with the help of Sherwood Rosenberg and William Kaye.
+Kallis and his wife Trudy were early investors and it was said Trudy came up with the name after giving birth to their child.
+The first restaurant opened on July 7, 1958, at 4301 W. Riverside Drive in Burbank, California.
 The second and third locations at 8555 Vesper Avenue in Panorama City, California, and 3625 Stocker Avenue in Baldwin Hills, California, (a former Brown Derby restaurant) are still open for business.

 The first prototype design for IHOP building was a steep-roofed A-frame building with a distinctive blue roof; the last such location to be built was completed in 1979.
 While most IHOP locations no longer use the A-frame buildings, several still exist around the U.S.